julianeon/julianeon/product_support.md

 Whenever I notice patterns or repeated issues, I make sure to let the Product team know, and any other team member who is interested.
 If customers are saying it, I'll communicate it.

 It's also good for Support to talk to the sales team, to know what the most important customers may not write down but are saying in meetings and calls.
-When Support and Sales are both on the same page, it can send a powerful message.
+When Support and Sales are on the same page, they can make a great combination.

 With the right leadership, the company can make updates or changes that transform the user experience, in ways that make the best things better and prevent the worst issues from repeating.
 "Customer obsession is not just listening to customers...
 Customer obsession is also inventing on their behalf," as [Jeff Bezos](https://www.youtube.com/watch?v=uHvD0DVcKAw) once said.